arabzadeh86/docker-training/README.md

 # docker-training
-This is my codes to test Docker to its limits
+These are my codes to test Docker to its limits